karayabin/universe-snapshot/universe/Ling/UniverseTools/doc/api/Ling/UniverseTools/DependencyTool/parseDumpDependencies.md

 Note: This method only works if there is an effective bsr-1 autoloader in place.
 Note2: This method works by parsing the use statements in your classes, so make sure to clean your import use statements
      before running this method.

+Available options are:
+- ignoreFilesStartingWith: array of prefixes to look for.
+If a prefix matches the beginning of a (relative) file path (relative to the planet root dir), then the file is excluded.